-It is important to have an overview of the firing process.
 Firing clay transforms it from its humble, soft beginnings into a new substance, ceramic.
-Ceramics are tough, strong, and very similar in some ways to stone.
+Ceramics are tough, strong and similar in some ways to stone.
 Pieces of pottery have survived for thousands of years, all due to clay that met fire.

 01 of 04